-The 22nd Annual AACR Aspen Workshop: Molecular Biology in Clinical Oncology will take place at the Westin Snowmass located less than 10 miles from the center of the well-known resort community of Aspen, Colorado.
+The 23rd Annual AACR Workshop: Molecular Biology in Clinical Oncology will take place at the Westin Snowmass located less than 10 miles from the center of the well-known resort community of Aspen, Colorado.
 Lodging will be reserved for workshop participants at the Westin Snowmass.
 Recreational activities in the Snowmass and Aspen area include hiking, bicycling, tennis, fishing, horseback riding, river rafting, and hot air ballooning.
 Snowmass is easily reached by car and by air from the Aspen/Pitkin County Airport and/or the Denver International Airport.

 CONTENT OF WORKSHOP